 |What can I pay for with it?||Medical expenses that are determined by the IRS and the employer.
 This includes dental, vision, and many other health care services and supplies as listed under Section 213(d) of the Internal Revenue Code.||Medical expenses that are determined by the IRS and the employer.
 The employer may only allow the HRA to pay for services covered by your health plan.
 Some HRAs can be used to pay for dental, vision, and other services/supplies listed under Section 213(d) of the Internal Revenue Code.||Qualified medical expenses, including services covered by a health plan as well as expenses listed under Section 213(d) of the Internal Revenue Code.|

 There are many similarities between the three types of plans, but there are also some distinct differences, particularly in expense eligibility, participation eligibility, design flexibility, and what becomes of unused funds.
 While HRAs permit reimbursement for health insurance premiums, HSAs and FSAs generally do not.
 FSAs and HRAs are open to all participants and retirees but HSAs must meet certain IRS-defined eligibility requirements—in addition to enrollment in a high-deductible health plan.
 And finally, unused FSA funds, and unused funds in HRAs that have a forfeiture clause, will revert to the employer, but HSA funds are completely portable, meaning the employer cannot benefit from unused funds if an employee leaves the company.
 For more information on CDHP similarities and differences, please click here.

 While health insurance premiums will continue to rise, employers have options to potentially reduce escalating costs while still providing a valuable benefit to their employees and encouraging employees to become more invested in their own health care.
-If you’d like to learn how FSAs and HRAs can help you achieve your financial goals, contact us today using the form on the right side of this page!
+If you’d like to learn how FSAs and HRAs can help you achieve your financial goals, contact us today using the form below!